- What Makes Free Data Recovery Software the Best

 PhotoRec is also open source and completely free.
 You can recover as much data as you want without ever having to pay a dime.
 The downside of being a free, open-source tool, however, is that support is pretty thin.

-Why Else We Like PhotoRec
+Other Reasons We Like PhotoRec